mjiggidy/timecode/docs/source/index.rst

-How to timecode
+Getting Started
 ===============

+Let's get ya started real quick here.

 Timecode
 --------

-Let's get ya started real quick here.

 >>> # Import it
 >>> from timecode import Timecode

+You can create a :py:class:`~timecode.Timecode` from a frame number, or a timecode :py:class:`str`.

 >>> # Timecode from a frame number
 >>> Timecode(86400)